-- Finalists are responsible for any other expenses, i.e. travel plus drinks and additional food.
+- Finalists are responsible for all other personal expenses, i.e. UK airport travel, drinks and additional food.

 - In the event that play is not possible on the day(s) of the Grand Final the Tournament Organiser has the right to settle the competition in any way deemed fit.

-- The Tournament Organiser reserves the right to change the grand final venue at any time without prior notice.
+- The Tournament Organiser reserves the right to change the grand final venue or date at any time without prior notice.